As an Amazon Associate we earn a small commission from qualifying purchases.

-Go to the library and rent some books to read to them, or read them some of your favorites.
+Go to the library and borrow some books to read to them, or read them some of your favorites.
 I personally love reading my children the books I loved as a kid.
-In the evenings, they play with Legos on the floor and I read.
+In the evenings, they play with LEGOs on the floor and I read.
 They love it, and they’re learning.

 Even if you don’t have access to things like that, you can teach them what you know.
 Go for a walk and point out the clouds and trees.
 Name birds, street signs, buildings, and anything else you can think of.

 Have fun doing it, make sure your child knows you enjoy spending time with them.
 It’s that positive, caring interaction that really promotes healthy development.

 If there’s a lot of stress or violence in the environment your child is growing up in, it might be best for you to remove them from that environment.

 Also, make sure they’re not watching anything too violent on television.
 Artificial stress is still stress, and the body doesn’t know the difference between what is imagined and what’s real.
 Source.

 So if your baby is still in utero or under the age of two, start putting all this into practice now!
 If they’re a little older, and maybe you didn’t have all this information back then or didn’t do things the way you think you should have, don’t lose heart!

 A good start